What is an HO-8 insurance policy?

 Typically, HO-8 policies provide the same coverages as conventional homeowners policies, including:

-Dwelling coverage pays to repair or rebuild your home following a covered loss.
-But remember, HO-8 policies don’t cover as many perils as HO-3 policies do.
-While an HO-8 policy would help pay repair costs following a fire, it wouldn’t cover damage caused by an object smashing through your roof.
-Dwelling coverage in the event of a total loss would amount to actual cash value only with an HO-8 policy as well.
+Dwelling coverage pays to repair or rebuild the structure of your home following a covered loss.
+But remember, HO-8 policies don’t cover as many perils as other home policies.
+While an HO-8 policy would help pay repair costs following a fire, it wouldn’t cover damage caused by your pipes freezing and bursting.
+Additionally, remember that HO-8 policies only cover you for the actual cash value of your home, so you will not get the full cost to repair or replace damages.

 Loss of use

-When a covered loss causes significant damage to your home, you may need to relocate while it is being repaired.
-Loss of use coverage helps pay living expenses such as hotel rooms and meals.
+When a covered loss causes significant damage to your home, you may need to relocate while the house is being repaired.
+Loss of use coverage can help pay living expenses such as rental fees, the cost of a hotel room and the price of meals.
 Typically, loss of use coverage only pays the difference between your usual expenses and your post-loss costs.
-For example, if your monthly mortgage payment costs $1,200 and your temporary housing costs $3,000 per month, your loss of use coverage can help pay the additional $1,800, minus deductible and based on coverage limits.
+For example, if you typically do your laundry at home, but at your temporary residence you have to use a laundromat, these additional costs might be covered by your loss of use coverage.

 Medical expenses of others

-This type of coverage helps pay the medical expenses of a guest if they sustain an injury on your property.
-However, medical payments to others doesn’t cover the medical expenses of people within your household — that is typically accounted for separately from this coverage.
+This type of coverage helps pay the medical expenses of a guest if they sustain an injury on your property, regardless if you are found to be at fault for that injury or not.
+However, medical payments to others doesn’t cover the medical expenses of people living within your household, only guests.

-When a covered peril causes damage to structures on your property that aren’t attached to your home, like a fence, garage or guest house, your other structures’ coverage can help pay the repair or rebuild costs.
+When a covered peril causes damage to structures on your property that aren’t attached to your home — like a fence, garage or guest house — your other structures coverage can help pay the repair or rebuild costs, up to the policy limit.

 What does HO-8 insurance not cover?

-HO-8 policies won’t cover losses caused by perils not named, including:
+HO-8 policies won’t cover losses caused by perils that are not specifically named in the policy, including:

 Standard HO-8 policies won’t cover damage to your home or personal property caused by an earthquake.
-However, many major insurance carriers offer optional earthquake insurance.
-If your home sits on or near a fault line, ask your insurance provider about earthquake insurance.
+However, many insurance carriers offer optional earthquake insurance.
+If your home sits on or near a fault line, you may desire earthquake coverage.

-HO-8 policies don’t typically cover damages caused by floods.
-Many providers offer separate flood insurance policies, which you can add to supplement your HO-8 policy.
+HO-8 policies don’t cover damages caused by floods.
+Some providers offer separate flood insurance policies, which you can add to supplement your HO-8 policy.
 If your insurer doesn’t offer flood insurance, you can purchase it through the National Flood Insurance Program.

 How much HO-8 insurance do I need?